 - Once your application has been received and approved, you will receive a course permission number.
 Use that number to register for COMMUN 4940 on MyZou.

-- You must keep a record of the hours you work (use the hours log provided on this web page; you may also be required by your instructor to record hours each week on Canvas).
+- You must keep a record of the hours you work.
+You will be required by your instructor to record hours each week in your Canvas course.
 At the end of your internship, have your supervisor verify your hours and sign a completed hours log form (available in your Canvas course).
-Please open the hours log in Adobe Reader.
-You can then fill it in and print it off.
+Please open the hours log in Adobe Reader Reader.
+You can then fill it in and print it for your supervisor's signature.

 - At the end of the semester, you will be asked to turn in an Internship Portfolio.
 While you can be creative about the format of this portfolio, it must contain the following elements: